Black Friday is here, and this year, it’s going 100% virtual.

 Fake, quickly assembled websites are a classic tool of fraudsters and a vital tool for duping customers into handing over their details.
 However, they can be spotted.
 Here’s what to look out for.

-We're sure you've heard us talk about passwords many times before (after all, we’ve got a whole blog about how to make the perfect one) but creating a robust and unique password is the easiest way to protecting yourself from cybercriminals.
+We're sure you've heard us talk about passwords many times before (after all, we’ve got a whole blog about how to make the perfect one) but creating a robust and unique password is the easiest way to protect yourself from cybercriminals.

 If you don’t have time to read our full blog, here are some tips on creating a perfect password;